filamentphp/filament/packages/forms/docs/04-layout.md

 ])->submitAction(new HtmlString('<button type="submit">Submit</button>'))
 ```

-You may use the `startOnStep()` to load a specific step in the wizard.
+You may use the `startOnStep()` method to load a specific step in the wizard:

 ```php
 use Filament\Forms\Components\Wizard;